ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ./CoppeliaSim/libLoadErrorCheck.sh
 ```

 For this course, we are accessing this simulator from Python code, meaning we need to open a TCP port to connect to.
 For this, we start CoppeliaSim with the `-gREMOTEAPISERVERSERVICE_19999_FALSE_TRUE` flag.
-You don't have to remember this, you'll find `./scripts/start_coppelia_sim.sh` (and `".zsh`, `".ps1`), which starts the program with this flag, too.
+You don't have to remember this, you'll find `./scripts/start_coppelia_sim.sh` (or `".zsh` for mac and `".ps1` for Windows), which starts the program with this flag, too.

 This script also takes one argument, the scene to load.
 So, to load CoppeliaSim with a scene, for example, the `./scenes/Robobo_Scene.ttt`, you can simply run `./scripts/start_coppelia_sim.sh ./scenes/Robobo_Scene.ttt`.
-This will open everything for you, ready to use.
+This will open everything for you, ready to use. (or `.\scritps\start_coppelia_sim.ps1` on Windows)

 If all this worked, you have installed CoppeliaSim correctly.
-Just copy-paste this `CoppeliaSim` directory around, from this example directory to the `full_project_set` example to your own project directory to make sure it's available everywhere.
+Just copy-paste this `CoppeliaSim` directory (or, on macOS, `coppeliaSim.app` file) around, from this example directory to the `full_project_set` example to your own project directory to make sure it's available everywhere.

 You can now open it, and click and move around a bit.
 It's admittedly a rather awkward UI, but you'll need to be somewhat familiar with it.

 One thing you'll notice is little text/script icons next to some nodes in the Scene, mostly on the Robobo.
 These are Lua scripts that are running on the CoppeliaSim side.
 Double-click the script symbol to open them.

-This `./scripts/start_coppelia_sim.sh`, `".zsh` on mcOS, or `".ps1` on Windows,  script you are expected to need to change from time to time.
+This `./scripts/start_coppelia_sim.sh`, `".zsh` on macOS, or `".ps1` on Windows,  script you are expected to need to change from time to time.
 For example, to run CoppeliaSim headless, you might want to add the `-h` flag to the argument list that is being passed to it.

 ## Lua